TurtleCamera/USACO-TurtleCamera/CSE 199 Workspace/USACO Silver February 2020/Triangles/README.md

 The formula for computing the distances from the next point of focus is therefore T(next) = T(current) - (M - G - 1) * L + (G - 1) * L.
 To explain this formula, (M - G - 1) * L represents the number of lines we end up trimming while (G - 1) * L represents the numbner of lines we add back.
 We subtract the former from T(current) and add the latter to T(current) to get T(next).
 Thus, we have our O(N) solution to this subproblem.

 There's one last thing we need to consider for this dynamic programming solution, however.
 How do we enable this dynamic programming solution to work in the first place?
 In the example I showed, we need to make sure all the points are on the same Y level, but at the same time, we also need to sort by the X coordinates in increasing order.
 Since we're on Java, the way I dealt with this is to make a class that extends Point but also implements Comparable.
 I will then Override the compareTo function to implement how Arrays.sort() will sort these points.
 One thing to note is that I need to compute these distances in both the X and Y direction, so I have a static variable that toggles how the compareTo function should sort.
 On one hand, when computing distances in the Y direction, I should be sorting by X and then sorting by Y if two points have the same X value.
 On the other hand, when computing the distances in the X direction, I should be sorting by Y first and then sorting by X if two points have the same Y value.

-Then, the compute the rest of the distances from the next points of focus, I
+Basically, I now have my solution, because the last part, computing all the areas is just a simple loop through all points in O(N) time to compute the "(a + b + c + d + e) * (f + g + h + i + j)" formula I mentioned earlier, although we do need to deal with the overflow problem.
+We do this by just modding everything by 10^9 + 7 for every operation we do.

+###### Pseudocode
 There are a few things to note about my approach:
 1. Sort by Ys first
     - Make sure the compareTo function also sorts by X coordinate if we get two points with the same Y value.